 Do your muscles grow if you don’t get adequate sleep?

 Your muscles repair, regrow, and regenerate during the deep sleep phase.
 If you don’t sleep well then you miss out on this restorative sleep phase.
 Without adequate restorative sleep, your muscle mass decreases.
-We need about 7 to 9 hours of sleep each night, but the ideal amount of sleep changes for different people.
-You know you have got adequate sleep when you wake up feeling refreshed in the morning, but less than 7 hours can never be enough for good quality sleep.
+We need about 7 to 9 hours of sleep each night, with some people needing 6 and some needing 10, but the ideal amount of sleep depends on the individual.
+You know you have got adequate sleep when you wake up feeling refreshed in the morning.

 How late is too late to exercise?